Our dedication to leading technology ensures that our patients get the best resolution for their needs in both orthotics and prosthetics.

 - Shoulder Disarticulation

-There is a range of upper extremity injuries and diseases that can be carefully treated with the use of orthoses.
+There is a range of upper extremity injuries and diseases that can be carefully treated with the use of an orthotic device.
 Orthotic bracing can be used for pain management, prophylactically to prevent the risk of injury or re-injury, and post-operatively to maintain the position of a joint or body segment or to control movement about a joint.

-Braces for the upper body can be custom-off-the-shelf or custom made in-house braces, including devices for shoulder injuries all the way to wrist-hand complex injuries and thumb support.
+Braces for the upper body can be custom fit off-the-shelf or in-house custom-made braces, including devices for shoulder injuries all the way to wrist-hand complex injuries and thumb support.

 Upper extremity orthotics can be designed for: